-Our technology consultants ensure that our customers' software environment is designed for optimal results and will continue to deliver over the long term.
-This same team of experts can install, configure, personalize and validate that environment so customers can achieve a better return on investment, faster and with more confidence.
+Our technology consultants ensure that our customers software environment is designed for optimal results and will continue to deliver over the long term.
+This same team of experts can install, configure, personalize and validate that environment so customers can achieve a better return on investment, faster and with more confidence

 - Technology Consulting Services.
 Our technology consulting ensure that a customer's software environment is designed for optimal results and will continue to deliver over the long term.
 We offer services such as architecture design; implementation; personalization; data migration; and health assessment.
 In addition, our residency services offer customers staff-augmentation options to assist with the rapid expert deployment of the Commvault software suite. - Business Consulting Services.
 Our business consultants provide transformational insights that align to how specific businesses gather, retain and employ data.
 We offer services such as disaster recovery readiness and policy implementation; private cloud services design; data classification and archive policy implementation; and operational efficiency assessment. - Education Services.
 We provide global onsite training, offsite training and self-paced online alternatives for our products.
 Packaged or customized customer training courses are available in instructor-led or computer-based formats.
 We offer in-depth training and certification for our resellers in pre- and post-sales support methodologies, including web access to customizable documentation and training materials.
 In addition, we offer a Commvault Certification Program that validates expertise and advanced knowledge in topics, including Commvault Core Fundamentals, Implementation and Maintenance.
-We also offer more advanced Specialist, Engineer and Master technologies certifications.
+We also offer more advanced Specialist, Engineer and Master technologies.
 We believe certified personnel can increase a company's productivity and reduce operating costs. - Remote Managed Services.
 Commvault Remote Managed Services provides remote monitoring and management of the Commvault data management platform deployed on a customer's environment.
-Our engineers configure, maintain and optimize a customer's Commvault software environment remotely via a secure connection. - Commvault Software-as-a-Service.
-In fiscal 2018, we fully launched Commvault Endpoint Data Protection as a Service to simplify and streamline the backup and recovery of corporate data stored on laptops, desktops and other devices in one flexible, easy-to-use software as a service (SaaS) offering.
-Fully managed by Commvault in the cloud with 24/7 customer support, Commvault Endpoint Data Protection as a Service eliminates the need for in-house infrastructure installation and reduces application management resources.
-We anticipate expanding Commvault Software-as-a-Service to additional use cases in the future.
+Our engineers configure, maintain and optimize a customer's Commvault software environment remotely via a secure connection.